Variant: Left/Right Initiative

 - The player with the highest roll is designated the First Player.

-- If there was a tie between players for the highest score, they decide who is the First Player.
+- If there was a tie between players for the highest score, they roll iniative again and the higher roll wins.

 - On the players' turn, play always starts with the First Player.